pressgang-ccms/xsltproc.js/README.md

-This is xsltproc compiled to JavaScript using emscripten.
+This is xmllint and xsltproc compiled to JavaScript using Emscripten.

 USAGE
 =====